JesseTNRoberts/Old-Blog/_posts/2023-2-1-Thesis-Options.md

 # Language Models, rhetoric, narrative, and self talk

+The following are the general ideas/topics I have come up with
+- Inclusion and exclusion of information via executive function
+- Long range dependencies and coherence via abstractions and low frequency information
+- Using abstractions to manage attention

 ## Developing My Thesis Topic: Executive function, abstractions, and working memory in language models